 Learn how to get to the root cause of a problem by creating a fishbone diagram, a powerful project management tool.

 A fishbone diagram, also referred to as a cause and effect diagram or an Ishikawa diagram, is a helpful tool for identifying the root cause of a problem.
 It allows you to list all the potential causes that may be contributing to the effect you are currently experiencing.
-This visual aid takes the shape of a fishbone, hence its name, and is commonly used during brainstorming sessions.
+This visual aid takes the shape of a fish skeleton, hence its name.
+Project managers commonly use them during brainstorming sessions.

-To create a fishbone diagram, you organize the possible causes on the left side, categorized under different cause categories.
+To create a fishbone diagram, organize the possible causes on the left side, categorized by causes.
 These make up the "bones" of the fish.
-On the right side, you place the effect or problem you are investigating–the "head".
-This structure provides a quick and easy way to visualize the various causes associated with the effect.
+On the right side, place the effect or problem you are investigating—the "head."
+This structure provides a quick way to visualize the various causes associated with the effect.

 Form the skeleton of your fishbone diagram with the major cause categories, which you connect to the backbone.
 To find these categories, have a brainstorming session with your team.
 The number of categories you create will vary according to your industry and the problem you’re solving.
 As an example, if you work in manufacturing, your major cause categories may be staff/people, equipment and machinery, processes and procedures, materials, environmental factors, and measuring procedures.